-From diamond jewellery to our marble floors, we love all things shiny.
+From diamond jewelry to our marble floors, we love all things shiny.
 But sadly, animate objects are not the only thing that age and wrinkle.
 Over a period of time, even marble loses its shine, looks dull and lifeless.
 Also, the various stains on its surface caused by tea, coffee, wine, acid, etc becomes more prominent with time.
 Hence, it’s essential to know how to keep your marble floors clean and remove stains from marble surface.

 How to clean marble floor

 Cleaning marble floor regularly is very important as marble is a porous stone and stains very easily.
 Also, because they are such an investment, it is necessary to retain the shine of marble floors for as long as possible.
 Most of us use liquid cleaners like Phenyl, Lysol etc to clean the floor at our homes.
 Although they do serve the purpose of cleaning, with time, they also reduce the brightness of the marble floor.
 So, here is how you should take care of your marble floors so that they remain clean & sparkle for years to come.

 - Remove Dust

 Use a microfiber duster or any soft cloth to frequently sweep off dust from marble floors & counters to keep dirt from building up in the first place.

 Since marble is a porous stone, it stains very easily (especially if the spill remains untouched for a while).
 Hence, any substance with strong pigments, such as coffee, wine, turmeric, ink or oil should be cleaned up right away after a spill.
 This will keep them from being absorbed by the stone and leaving a tough stain.

 Clean marble floor with a cotton cloth or mop soaked in warm water.
 Use as less water as possible and don’t scrub, as this could scratch the marble.
 Run the cloth in a circular motion for those stubborn spots.

 - Deep Clean with a Marble cleaner